Most Americans Think Social Media Companies Are Censoring Their Speech And Political News, Pew Survey Says

-If there’s any consensus in politics to be had today, it may come in form form of a mutual distrust of social media platforms inasmuch according to Bloomberg.
-In a recent survey result put out by Pew Research Center this week, the findings show that nearly three quarters (72%) of those adult Americans polled think that it’s likely that social media platforms such as Facebook and Twitter are actively censoring political views and expressions that they find objectionable.
+If there’s any consensus in politics to be had today, it may come in the form of a mutual distrust of social media platforms, according to Bloomberg.
+In a recent survey result put out by Pew Research Center this week, the findings show that nearly three quarters (72 percent) of those adult Americans polled think that it’s likely that social media platforms such as Facebook and Twitter are actively censoring political views and expressions that they find objectionable.

 One metric measured was the percentage of adult Americans who think it is either likely or unlikely that social media sites are intentionally censoring political viewpoints they find objectionable.